 Album with 11 manuscript maps from a traditional Korean manuscript atlas, drawn in the early 19th century.
-With a China-centered world map (Chonha-Do), a map of Korea, a map of the Ryukyu Islands and 8 maps of the Korean provinces.
+With a China-centered world map (Chonha-Do), a map of Korea, 7 maps of the Korean provinces, a map of China and a map of Japan.

 The maps are drawn on very thin paper and were mounted during the 1970s in Korea by an experienced bookbinder into an album in a double concertina format made in traditional Korean craftsmanship.
 Covered with Korean fabric.
 The size of a single map is about 41 x 32 cm, the album size is 44,2 x 48,0 cm.

 A Ch'onha chido (Atlas of the World) is a traditional Korean atlas made between the mid-18th century and the beginning of the 19th century.
 Mostly such an atlas contains manuscript maps, more rarely also woodcut maps.
 The maps of a Ch'onha chido are based on maps made during the Chinese Ming Dynasty (1368-1644).

 Shannon McCune stated about Korean atlases and world maps: